HTML PROGRAMMING:HTML – Overview

 If you understand HTML well:

-- You debug UI issues faster
+- You can debug UI issues faster

-- You write better, more accessible code
+- You write cleaner and more accessible code

 Suggested image prompt